-Client-Centric Consistency Models
+2.3.2 Client-Centric Consistency Models

 In the previous section, we have overviewed and summarized data-centric consistency models that are all about providing a system wide consistent view on a shared data.
 On the other hand, client-centric consistency models ensure the consistent view of data from a client's perspective.
 They allow copies of a data to be inconsistent with each other as long as the consistency is maintained from a single client's point of view.
-Tanenbaum classifies client-centric consistency models into five sub-categories: (a) Eventual Consistency; (b) Monotonic Reads; (c) Monotonic Writes; (d) Read Your Writes; and (e) Writes Follow Reads.
+Tanenbaum classifies client-centric consistency models into five sub-categories: a) Eventual Consistency; b) Monotonic Reads; c) Monotonic Writes; d) Read Your Writes; and e) Writes Follow Reads.

-Discussion: The consistency framework of the proposed Digital Information Service falls into a client-centric consistency model, and the implementation protocol is the replicated-write protocol because updates can be originated from several replicas (Mustacoglu and Fox 2010).
-In this research, the optimistic replication approach (Yasushi and Marc 2005), (Kung and John 1979) has been adopted to ensure eventual consistency between replicas.
+Discussion: The consistency framework of the proposed Digital Information Service falls into a client-centric consistency model, and the implementation protocol is the replicated-write protocol because updates can be originated from several replicas [Mustacoglu and Fox 2010].
+In this research, the optimistic replication approach [Yasushi and Marc 2005], [Kung and John 1979] has been adopted to ensure eventual consistency between replicas.
 Details can be found in the following sections of this paper.

-DIGITAL INFORMATION SERVICE
+3. DIGITAL INFORMATION SERVICE

-We designed and built a novel Information Service called Digital Information Service to provide an ideal approach to unify and federate major annotation/search tools, support collaboration, represent and manage content of scientific documents coming from various sources in a flexible fashion.
+We designed and built a novel Information Service called Digital Information Service to provide an ideal approach to unify and federate major annotation/search tools, support collaboration, retrieve, represent and manage content of scientific documents coming from various sources in a flexible fashion.
 Digital Information Service forms an add-on architecture that interacts with the various social networking tools and unifies them in a higher-level system.
 In other words, it provides a unifying architecture, where one can assemble metadata instances of different information services.
-We built a prototype implementation called Internet Documentation and Integration of Metadata (IDIOM) (IDIOM, 2008) that showed that the Digital Information Service achieves unification and federation of the three academic publication management tool implementations, Connotea, Delicious and Citeulike, and support their communication protocols.
+We built a prototype implementation called Internet Documentation and Integration of Metadata (IDIOM) [IDIOM 2008] that showed that the proposed Digital Information Service achieves unification and federation of the three academic publication management tool implementations, namely, Connotea, Delicious and Citeulike, and support their communication protocols.
 Furthermore, the prototype implementation also supports ability to use major academic search tools (Windows Live Academic and Google Scholar etc.) to collect metadata and store them into a local system.
 We also showed that the Digital Information Service achieves information federation by utilizing a global schema called Merged Schema.
-The merged schema consists of annotation tools' schemas, academic search tools' schemas, Dublin Core Metadata Initiative (DCMI) (DCMI, 2011) schemas and BibTex (BibTex, 2011) schemas.
-With these capabilities, the proposed Digital Information Service enables different digital metadata management tool implementations and academic search tools to interact with each other and share each other's metadata.
-We discuss semantics of the Digital Information Service in the following section followed by a section in which we discuss the architecture of the proposed system.
+The merged schema consists of annotation tools' schemas, academic search tools' schemas, Dublin Core Metadata Initiative (DCMI) [DCMI 2011] schemas and BibTex [BibTex 2011] schemas.
+With these capabilities, the proposed Digital Information Service enables implementations of different digital metadata management and academic search tools to interact with each other and to share each other's metadata.
+We discuss the semantics and architecture of the proposed Digital Information Service in the following sections.